natashaclerkin/maisigh-MS4/README.md

 |AWS_SECRET_ACCESS_KEY|`value goes here`|

 26. Remove the `DISABLE_COLLECTSTATIC` variable from Convig Vars and deploy the Heroku app.
-27. In AWS, Create a new folder called `media` next to the `static` folder and upload any required media files to it, making sure they are publicly accessible in **Permissions**.
+27. In AWS, create a new folder called `media` next to the `static` folder and upload any required media files to it, making sure they are publicly accessible in **Permissions**.

 [^ Back To Top ](#contents)